VIU-L/LLM-as-judge-for-DSL/README.md

 ToDo:
 3. fix and refine LLM judge
-4. split exceedingly-long paragraphs in documentation; write a concise summary of every paragraph in documentation, eg 'how to use argmax'; once done we will only match LLMdemander-proposed Ideas on the keywords
+4. split exceedingly-long paragraphs in documentation; write a concise summary of every paragraph in documentation, eg 'how to use argmax'; once done we will match LLMdemander-proposed Ideas only on the summary
 5. Change model / transformer to exploit specific coding expertise
 6. After a 1st output, if does not pass compilation, retract doc for each error point. (how to detect?)